Identification of graphite with perfect rhombohedral stacking by electronic Raman scattering: Conclusions

 \subsubsection{Raman measurements}

 For Raman measurements we use a Witec 300rsa+ confocal Raman system, using 488, 532, and 633 nm laser excitations.
 All data shown in the main text are measured using a diffraction grating with 600 lines $\cdot$ mm$^{-1}$.
-We used the higher grating 1800 lines $\cdot$ mm$^{-1}$ for the 2D shape and area ratio measurements in the Supplementary Information.
 Raman measurements are first analysed using the Witec data processing software supplied with the confocal Raman system.
 We performed final data processing and generated the figures, using the open-source Python tool: Ramantools~\cite{Nemes-Incze2023-ea}.

 The largest contribution to the error bars in the ERS peak position are determined by the fitting window chosen for the Gaussian fit.
 The experimental variability of the ERS peak positions is much lower than this, see Fig.~\ref{fig:ers_map}b.